 This paper examines the argument that human enhancement undermines authenticity.
 This argument is a common objection to the use of enhancing drug, suggesting that it diminishes our human agency in authoring the achievement (Juengst & Moseley 2015).
 This paper closely examines such argument, pointing out that it fails to establish that the use of drug supersedes one’s agency in the authorship of one’s achievement.
 This paper also considers Cole-Turner’s rejoinder.
 While he admits that enhancement may help us relocating human struggle, he also raises the worry that it may overlook important values of the traditional means.
 In response, this paper argues that enhancing drug per se will not undermine such value, only the abuse of such drug will.

 Prima facie, there is an intuitive case against the use of performance enhancing drug.
 Usually, the enhancement will significantly increase one’s ability to perform a task.
 When it comes to competition, it gives one a competitive edge over the opponents.
-If one achieves a victory upon consuming such enhancing drug, it seems that the reason why one wins is due to the use of drug, but not one’s performance.
+If one achieves a victory upon using such consuming enhancing drug, it seems that the reason why one wins is due to the use of drug, but not one’s performance.
 After all, when one’s ability diminishes markedly without taking such drug, one will for sure achieve an inferior result.
 As Lance Armstrong admits, he would not have won Tour de France consecutively were it not for his massive doping (Simpson 2015).
 Hence, enhancement renders the actor's contribution to the performance irrelevant to the actor's agency.
 As a result, the actor cannot claim any personal credit for the victory.
 As Sandel (2015) puts it, our admiration for any accomplishments fades as the role of enhancement augments.
 We may even begin to shift from admiring the accomplishment of the agent to the pharmacist (Sandel 2015).

 Even not in the context of competitions or public performance, the use of enhancing drug strikes people as problematic because we often think that determination, perseverance, and the striving for improvements are quintessential to our pursuit of achievement.
 One may suggest that using enhancing drugs to avoid all the hardship and gain an easy success necessarily undermine the value of achievements, rendering our accomplishments meaningless, since such avoidance misses the whole point of human effort and the striving of excellent.
 By using performance enhancing drug, we are alienated from the natural process in which we acquire our ability.
 As Kass (2003) points out, an agent can at most feel its effects but can never apprehend their meaning in human term.